0ctAdario834/Equation-Solver/README.md

 Tabs are located at the top of the program (Home, Quadratic, Absolute Value, Square Root, Rational, Logarithmic, Exponential).

 All tabs are active at once, they do not need to be opened and closed manually for each use.
-They also store the values you input and answers, while you change between them (the data is only stored for as long as you keep the program open).
+They also store the values you input and answers while you change between them (the data is only stored for as long as you keep the program open).

 # Equations